dwave-examples/circuit-fault-diagnosis/README.rst

   Input multiplicand   ( 0 <= B <=  7):
   Input product        ( 0 <= P <= 63):

-The algorithm returns the number of faulty components in the minimum fault diagnosis it found and the number of distinct fault states with this many faults it observed.
+The algorithm returns the minimum fault diagnosis (the smallest number of faulty components it found to cause the given inputs and product) and the number of distinct fault states with this many faults it observed.

 Running the Demo
 ----------------